Skip to content

 <div role="alert">

 <p>We've upgraded our security.
-Re-enter your password to activate ZKP login.</p>
+Set a PIN to activate ZKP login on this device.</p>

 <button onClick={onUpgrade}>Upgrade now</button>